Why size matters: Saltationism, creativity, and the reign of the DiNOs

 Based on evidence from molecular evolution, evo-devo, comparative genomics, and quantitative genetics, we have accepted the fact of saltationism: evolution sometimes takes jumps or steps.
 The variations that are incorporated in evolution are not entirely slight or infinitesimal, as Darwin believed under the theory he called “natural selection” (today, the words “natural selection” mean something different).
 Large changes, contrary to Darwin’s belief, are not always prohibitively deleterious.
 The incipient stages of useful structures, contrary to Darwin’s belief, are not always infinitesimal shifts.

 But we are not saltationists yet.
-Partly this is because evolutionary conservatives have not accepted that the body of evidence for saltation is extensive enough to pass some intuitive threshold of importance.
+Partly this is because of the influence of conformist who continue to imply (without being entirely clear) that the body of evidence for saltation is not extensive enough to pass some intuitive threshold of importance.
 They believe that we have to do more work to know whether saltations are important enough to matter.
 They don’t feel any obligation to re-think the role of variation in evolution, which for them is still a matter of “raw materials”.

 That’s one reason we haven’t fully embraced the implications of saltationism.
 Another reason is that, even for people who want to re-think the role of variation in evolution, it has proven difficult (e.g., consider Shapiro’s book as a failed attempt, recasting variation as “natural genetic engineering”).
 Perhaps I will say something more about that at another time.
 The fact that so many reformers (e.g., Andreas Wagner) invoke “the arrival of the fittest”— the de Vriesian catch-phrase from the saltationism debate 100 years ago— is promising.
-We are in the midst of a renaissance of interest in the role of variation in evolution, something that I covered partially in The Revolt of the Clay.
+We may be in the midst of a minor renaissance of interest in the role of variation in evolution, something that I suggest in The Revolt of the Clay.

 Note that Darwin came to this position, not by reasoning upwards from known mechanisms, but by reasoning downwards from a high-level generalization.
 He began with the belief that organisms are exquisitely adapted, down to the finest detail.
 The evolutionary process that dominates in nature, he reasoned, must be the kind of process that allows for organisms to be exquisitely shaped by external conditions— a process based on an abundance of infinitesimal effects that can be pushed in any direction.
 Organisms could not be so exquisitely adapted if evolutionary change depends on distinctive individual variants.
 BTW, I’m not simply imagining thoughts in dead Darwin’s head— textual evidence indicates that Darwin reasoned backwards from adaptationism to gradualism, e.g., in his 1860 letter to Asa Gray in which he writes: